What's crowdfunding? What are the risks?

 What are the benefits of crowdfunding?

-Crowdfunding enables a business to raise money and its profile.
-It is often easier than getting a loan from a bank or raising funds from specialist venture capital investors.
+Crowdfunding can be a good way for a business to raise money and its profile.
+It is often easier or quicker than getting a loan from a bank or raising funds from specialist venture capital investors.

-For investors, crowdfunding offers an opportunity to support a local cause or business and can offer higher returns than traditional investments.
+For investors, crowdfunding is often a way to support a local cause or business and can offer higher returns than traditional investments.
+It can also be simple and quick to set up - you can download an app, answer a few questions, and be investing in minutes.